johnzuidweg/Zyxel-supervisor/README.md

 # Zyxel-supervisor
 Retrieve supervisor and root password for the Zyxel VMG8825-T50.
 The supervisor account is far more privilliged than the admin account.
-The root password cannot login to the web interface.
+With the root account you cannot login to the web interface.

 First, login to the device (with the default admin account) using Firefox.